davetom13/coop-webapp/README.md

   * Endpoints for door control (open and close)
   * Endpoints for light control (on and off)
   * Endpoints for current coop state (door, light, embedded uptime)
+  * Endpoints for camera pan/tilt control
 * Scheduling service for the coop to open/close the door and turn a light on and off at scheduled times.
   * Schedule is currently static and not settable via the REST API.
   * Light turns on at civil sunrise and off at civil sunset plus 5 minutes.
   * Door opens at noon and closes at civil sunset.
     * There are potential dangers in the morning so we don't want the door to open too early unless we have verified the area is secure.
 The noon opening is a failsafe in case we forget to let the chickens out in the morning.
 Otherwise, I would have the door open at civil sunrise.
-* Simple web page for viewing current state of coop, viewing streaming webcam, and providing manual controls of light and door. (/CoopControl/)
+* Simple web page for viewing current state of coop, viewing streaming webcam, and providing manual controls of light, door, and camera. (/CoopControl/)
 * REST API documentation (/CoopControl/docs)
 * No security - This web application is a POC and has no security provisions.
 Do not make this externally available if you value your chickens or hardware.

 ## Software Prerequisites
 * OS on the PI - I'm using [Raspbian](https://www.raspberrypi.org/downloads/raspbian/) Wheezy as I started this project before Jessie was released and it is not externally accessible.
 * Servlet container - for running the web application.
 Some examples are [Jetty](http://www.eclipse.org/jetty/) or [Tomcat](http://tomcat.apache.org/).
-* [mjpg-streamer](http://sourceforge.net/projects/mjpg-streamer/) - for streaming the camera view back to the browser.
+* [mjpg-streamer](https://github.com/jacksonliam/mjpg-streamer) - for streaming the camera view back to the browser.
 The default web page assumes mjpg-streamer is serving content on port 8080

 ## WebApp Software Dependencies
 * [Pi4J](http://pi4j.com/) - Provides Java bindings for access to the I2C bus (among other things) on the Pi